stastnypremysl/lsql-csv/README.md

 This will print second (&1.2) and first column (&1.1) of csv file on stdin.
 If you know SQL, you can read it like `from stdio S select S.second, S.first`.

-So, as you can see, the first block is (*and always is*) the from block.
+Commands are split by commas into blocks.
+The first block is (*and always is*) the from block.
 There are file names or `-` (stdin) separated by space.
 The second block is the select block, also separated by space.

 For example: